billhennessy/blog-chunky/content/post/panic-fda-halts-j-j-covid-vacccine-due-to-deadly-blood-clots.md

 url = "panic-fda-halts-jandj-vaccine"

 +++
-The FDA has halted distribution of Johnson & Johnson's experimental COVID gene therapy injection due to association with deadly blood clots.
+The FDA has halted the distribution of Johnson & Johnson's experimental COVID gene therapy injection due to its association with deadly blood clots.

 Nearly 7 million people have already been injected with the serum.
-This action follows suspension of Astra-Zeneca's experimental COVID injection due to safety problems.
+This action follows the suspension of Astra-Zeneca's experimental COVID injection due to safety problems.

 The COVID "vaccines" are actually gene therapy.
 The injections trigger genetic mutations in human beings.
 Designers hope these mutations will cause the body to rapidly attack Coronaviruses.

 The injections were rushed to market with little human testing.
 Long-term effects will not be known for years.

 If you avoid eating genetically modified organisms (GMOs), don't become one.